python/cpython/Doc/library/sunaudio.rst

 Audio Device Objects
 --------------------

-The audio device objects are returned by :func:`open` define the following methods (except ``control`` objects which only provide :meth:`getinfo`, :meth:`setinfo`, :meth:`fileno`, and :meth:`drain`):
+The audio device objects are returned by :func:`.open` define the following methods (except ``control`` objects which only provide :meth:`getinfo`, :meth:`setinfo`, :meth:`fileno`, and :meth:`drain`):